joakim/kay/README.md

 }

 -- "mutating exposed slots from outside the cell"
--- "setters return the cell, so multiple messages may be piped/chained (fluent interface)" mutable foo: 10 << bar: false
+-- "setters return the cell, so messages may be piped/chained (fluent interface)" -- "here using indentation syntax for chaining setter messages" mutable
+    foo: 10
+    bar: false

 -- "specifying the slot name using a string"
 key: 'foo'